 The Vengeful Fundamentals

-In the aftermath of the Global Financial Crisis of 2008, much blame was levied at the banks, mortgage institutions and huge investment banks who managed to exploit society’s most vulnerable with the idea that owning a home, or even multiple homes, was well within the grasp of the everyday American regardless of whether or not that American even had a job and regardless as to whether or not it was mathematically feasible as to whether that individual would ever be able to repay that loan.
+In the aftermath of the Global Financial Crisis of 2008, much blame was levied at the banks, mortgage institutions and huge investment banks who managed to exploit society’s most vulnerable with the idea that owning a home or even multiple homes, was well within the grasp of the everyday American regardless of whether or not that American even had a job and regardless as to whether or not it was mathematically feasible as to whether that individual would ever be able to repay the interest on the mortgage let alone the principle.
 However, despite this gross exploitation, very few individuals responsible for the chaos that ensued ever faced significant legal repercussions.
 Initially, looking into this matter, I believe most would blame the lack of criminal prosecutions on ‘mass corruption’ with good reason to believe that there existed a two-tier policing system, one which obviously wasn’t concerned with locking up people in places of power and wealth.
-And, while this may certainly be the case and without daring to defend any of the large corporations involved, I believe that the issue is more complicated than that.
+And, while this may certainly be the case and without daring to defend any of the large corporations involved or the individuals who ran them, I believe that the issue is more complicated than that.
 Looting without major repercussions for the looters is sometimes made possible when enough people engage in the looting.
 The system that would usually protect private property and ensure that thieves are bought to justice can, demonstrability be overwhelmed when too many engage in the act at any one time.
 In a sense, the same may be the case for those who were responsible for the events leading to the GFC.

 In a sense, the bubble of the US housing boom, in the run-up to 2008, held many of the same characteristics as the 2001 dot-com bubble, the 1928 Florida housing bubble, the recent 2017 bitcoin bubble, and even the 1720 Mississippi stock bubble; that is that the bubble was blown up by rational people who were captivated by the possibility of exponential returns who felt as though they wouldn’t get caught out, as long as they were part of the herd, they believed that they were safe.
 The reality is that ‘The chance of gain is by every man more or less overvalued, and the chance of loss is by most men undervalued.’
 5.